Expand To Show Full Article

 In life, it is often said that others do not speak logic, why is it easy to ignore logic in life, because we are accustomed to using self-perception to judge something;

 And logic needs to be tested by reasoning and facts.
 This can also answer another question.
-Why I usually feel right at home, but I don't know how to convince others.
+I usually feel right at home, but I don't know how to convince others.

 This is also because you do not use the power of logic.
 Using this book to challenge your way of thinking can help you relieve much deep-rooted wrong thinking.